 - 1 pound bacon strips, halved

 - Maple syrup, warmed

 - Preheat oven to 350°.
 In a large bowl, mix butter and seasonings.
 Add potatoes and toss to coat.

 - Wrap 1 piece bacon around each sweet potato cube; secure with a toothpick.
 Sprinkle with brown sugar.
-Place on a parchment paper-lined 15x10x1-in. baking pan.
+Place on a parchment-lined 15x10x1-in. baking pan.